Policy & Advocacy Leadership Forum 2026 Logo

 2:00pm – 2:45pm Views from the Hill: Capitol Hill Minority Staff (closed to press/off the record)

 This panel features key senior Democratic Capitol Hill staff from the Senate Finance Committee and House Energy and Commerce Committee, which oversee the Medicaid program.
 The discussion will be structured as an off-the-record Q&A session, where staff will answer questions on Medicaid and managed care-related federal legislative activity we can expect in the lead up to the mid-term elections.
-This session is closed to press and off the record.

 2:45pm – 3:15pm Refreshment Break

-3:15pm – 4:15pm State Medicaid Director Discussion
+3:15pm – 4:15pm Medicaid Director Discussion (closed to press/off the record)

 As states look to implement the provisions of OBBBA, state Medicaid agencies are on the front lines of ensuring those changes are successfully executed.
 This panel features Medicaid directors who will share their insights on how their states are handling the changes, including challenges, downstream impacts, opportunities, and how MCOs can help.

-4:15pm – 5:15pm Attendees going to Capitol Hill and/or HHS on Thursday:
+4:15pm – 5:15pm Attendees going to Capitol Hill on Thursday:

-Capitol Hill and HHS/CMS Team Meetings
+Capitol Hill Team Meetings

 5:30pm – 6:30pm Networking Reception